stratus-ss/quay_guides/docs/src/VMWare/Quay/common/Quay_Prerequisites.md

 > Quay ConfigEditor: 0.2 vCPU & 500Mi Ram
 >
 > Additional components such as clair, HPA, etc have even greater resource requirements.

+Aside from the hardware requirements, the following software related requirements need to met:

+1. A namespace/project in which the quay objects will reside.
+2. Access to the Operator Catalog